 Step 1: Check Your Conditions

 Think about the weather – strong gusts of wind could be dangerous while you’re moving temporary fencing panels, and rain could create a slippery surface.
 As you’re laying out the stays, make sure you’re positioning them out of the way of your workers and any passing pedestrians – they can be a tripping hazard if not placed correctly.
 Once you’re confident of your site area, it’s time to start putting your fence together.

-Step 2: Installing a Temporary Fencing Panel
+Step 3: Installing a Temporary Fence Panel

 Now that you know where you want your fence to go and have determined the area is safe, it’s time to get started on installing on your first panel.
-Once you have determined which area you are going to barricade, set one concrete block into position.
-Place one leg of the temporary fencing panel into one of the holes of the concrete block.
-Then position a second concrete block for the other end of the panel.
+Once you have determined which area you are going to barricade, set one temporary fencing base into position.
+Place one of the posts of the temporary fence panel into one of the holes of the temporary fencing base, then position a second fencing base for the other end of the panel.
 Once both posts are in place your panel will be held in position.

-Step 3: Connecting the Panels
+Step 4: Connecting the Panels

-Place the leg of your next panel into the concrete block, then put another concrete block at the end of the panel.
+Place the leg of your next panel into the base, then put another base at the end of the panel.
 Now you will have two panels to work with, so it’s important to connect them properly.
 Use temporary fencing clamps to connect the two panels.
 The clamp is locked into place with a nut and bolt, so ensure you tighten the nut firmly enough to make the fence sturdy.

 Another important tip to note is to keep the nut and bolt thread side facing inwards – this will ensure people on the outside of the fence can’t get injured by being caught on the nut and bolt.
 Repeat this process until you’ve fenced the area you’d like to keep safe.

-Step 4: Install Safety Strays
+Step 5: Install Safety Stays

 A temporary fencing stay will anchor your fence in place and keep the fencing from falling over, so they’re an integral part of the process.
 Once your fence is up, connect the stay to the back of each panel using brackets.